Becky-Jones/EpilepsyApp/README.md

 - MongoDB for VSCode
 - React Native Tools

+### Install required dependencies
+running 'npm install' should install all of the required dependencies, if there are some missing the below are the install commands.

 ### Install react native app
 npm install -g react-native-app npm install -g yarn